skynixukraine/SX-Photo-Gallery/readme.txt

 * SX Photo Gallery - menu item with plugin logo on side of it.
 It contains pages like Settings where you can set up the plugin for Your needs.
 For example, you can choose a galleries skin.
-* SX Photo Galleries - menu item with wordpress default "posts" icon next to it.
+* SX Galleries - menu item with wordpress default "posts" icon next to it.
 It contains subpages:
 * All photos - view and manage all photos
 * Add New Photo
-* All SX Photo Galleries - manage all galleries ( view, add new, delete, edit )
+* All SX Galleries - manage all galleries ( view, add new, delete, edit )

 Before uploading photos You should create at least one gallery.
-To do this go to SX Photo Galleries -> All SX Photo Galleries and enter name for new gallery.
+To do this go to SX Galleries -> All SX Galleries and enter name for new gallery.
 You can also add some description (optional) and specify slug (unique).
-If you don't specify a slug it will be generated from it's name.
+If you don't specify a slug it will be generated from gallery name.
 Slug is used when you output the gallery.
-For outputting the gallery use a shortcode "SXPhotoGallery" in a page content.
+To output the gallery use a shortcode "SXPhotoGallery" in a page content.
 Example: [SXPhotoGallery gallery-slug] where "gallery-slug" is a slug of Your gallery.
-Only one gallery can be used in one shortcode, but You can use multiple shortcodes in same content area.
+Only one gallery can be used in per shortcode, but You can use multiple shortcodes in same content area.
 So, You can display multiple galleries or same gallery multiple times on one page.

 After some galleries where created You can add photos.
 It is similar to how you create ordinary post in WordPress:
-1. navigate to SX Photo Galleries -> Add New Photo, or SX Photo Galleries -> All Photos and press button "Add New Photo".
+1. navigate to SX Galleries -> Add New Photo, or SX Galleries -> All Photos and press button "Add New Photo".
 2. Enter photo name in "Title" field.
 3. On the right side of screen You can choose to which galleries should photo be added.
-4. And lower in same screen area press "Set featured image".
-Select desired image from existing photos in media library or upload some new and add them.
+4. And lower in same screen area click "Set featured image".
+5. Select desired image from existing photos in media library or upload some new and add them.

 After these actions Your gallery will be ready to use.